 3. Best Two Way Radio for Hunting in the Mountains:

-The Midland GXT895VP4 is a 42-channel GMRS radio in mossy oak camo that can give you an amazing 36-mile range, though in practice and in the deep woods it’s more on the order of 2 to 3 miles with great clarity.
+The Midland GXT1000VP4 is a 50-channel GMRS radio that can give you an amazing 36-mile range, though in practice and in the deep woods it’s more on the order of 2 to 3 miles with great clarity.

 It provides a NOAA weather and all-hazards alert capability, making it a great radio for outdoor safety and communication.